DanielLMcGuire/zorvix-shared-test/README.md

 Each framework runs an identical set of routes and middleware, and all three are hammered concurrently so results are directly comparable.

 The only ***big asterisk*** is the fact that Zorvix supports workers, you can disable them, but they are enabled.
+In *my opinion*, since I am using the built-in features of all of the tools, it seems fair.

 To be clear, the results are expected to be that 0http is 5-10% faster than Zorvix unless using Zorvix built in workers.
 Express on the other hand looses hard against both.
-In *my opinion*, since I am using the built-in features of all of the tools, it seems fair.

 Zorvix is ~15-30% faster* than 0http and ~40-60% faster* than Express on average.

+<sub>* when using workers</sub>

 ---